Healthy Homes Assessment Haumoana

 • Does the home have enough air circulation, including extractor fans?

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of an Tenancy solutions ruling can be significant for landlords and property managers.
-For specialist guidance, contact us now and schedule your rental property house evaluation.
+The repercussions of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be extremely costly for landlords and property managers.
+For professional advice, call now and schedule your rental property house evaluation.

 home assessments for rental properties